pranavmacha/ClubStars/walkthrough.md

 3.  **Gmail API**: Must be explicitly enabled in the Google Cloud Console.

 **Your app is now completely standalone and production-ready!**
+## 🏁 Final Stabilization & Success 🎯

+The app is now fully robust and automated:
+- **Persistent Sync**: Solved the "1-hour timeout" issue by implementing server-side token exchange.
+Sync now works indefinitely.
+- **Identity Aligned**: Web Client IDs are perfectly synchronized between Flutter, Google Cloud, and Render.
+- **Premium Identity**: The app is customized as **ClubStars** with its own launcher icons and premium UI.

+**System Status**: 🟢 Fully Operational